 There are five documents:

-- Museums in England, the Channel Isles and the Isle of Man
+- Museums in England and the Channel Islands

 - Museums in Scotland